In October, we wear pink, in honor of National Breast Cancer Awareness month.

 The numbers shouldn’t be surprising.
 Back in 2015, Newsweek reported that a growing number of cancer patients and oncologists viewed the drug as a viable alternative for managing chemotherapy’s effects.

 “A day doesn’t go by where I don’t see a cancer patient who has nausea, vomiting, loss of appetite, pain, depression and insomnia,” said Dr. Donald Abrams, chief of hematology-oncology at San Francisco General Hospital and a professor of clinical medicine at the University of California, San Francisco.
 Marijuana, he said, “is the only anti-nausea medicine that increases appetite.”

-In August of this year, Leafly wrote a story about a mother and daughter’s experience entering into the Maine medical marijuana program.
+In August 2018, Leafly wrote a story about a mother and daughter’s experience entering into the Maine medical marijuana program.
 The mother, Marty Rowe, in her late 80s, was diagnosed with lymphoma in July 2016 and was able to obtain a medical marijuana card in addition to receiving aggressive chemotherapy treatments.
 Rowe was prescribed various forms and strains of cannabis at the Wellness Connection in Bath to help with the pain and stress she was experiencing.
 Her cancer went into remission several months later.